Chinas Xi In Serbia For Talks To Boost Economic Ties - UrduPoint

 China's Xi In Serbia For Talks To Boost Economic Ties

+Serbia's President Aleksandar Vucic reaffirmed his strong support for China's sovereignty over Taiwan as he gave a lavish welcome to President Xi Jinping who is seeking to deepen political and economic ties with friendlier countries in Europe

-Belgrade, (APP - UrduPoint / Pakistan Point News - 8th May, 2024) Chinese President Xi Jinping will hold talks with his Serbian counterpart in Belgrade on Wednesday, as Beijing seeks to deepen its political and economic ties with friendlier countries in Europe.
+Belgrade, (APP - UrduPoint / Pakistan Point News - 8th May, 2024) Serbia's President Aleksandar Vucic reaffirmed his strong support for China's sovereignty over Taiwan as he gave a lavish welcome to President Xi Jinping who is seeking to deepen political and economic ties with friendlier countries in Europe.

 China has poured billions into Serbia and neighbouring Balkan countries, particularly into mining and manufacturing, and last year Beijing and Belgrade signed a free trade agreement.

+Vucic welcomed Xi and called him a "friend of Serbia".
+"Such respect and love as he will find here in our Serbia, he will not find anywhere else," Vucic added.

+He told the crowd as Xi applauded: "We have a clear and simple position regarding Chinese territorial integrity.
+Yes, Taiwan is China".
+China has stepped up diplomatic pressure on the island that it has claimed for decades.

-Xi arrived in the Serbian capital Tuesday night after a state visit to France that saw sometimes robust exchanges with President Emmanuel Macron on topics including trade and China's continued close ties to Russia despite the Ukraine war.
+The Chinese president arrived in Belgrade on Tuesday from a state visit to France that saw sometimes robust exchanges with President Emmanuel Macron on trade and China's close ties to Russia despite the Ukraine war.

-But the other two countries chosen by Xi for his first trip to Europe since 2019 -- with Hungary as the final stop after Serbia -- are seen as among the most sympathetic to Moscow in Europe.
+The other two countries chosen for Xi's first trip to Europe since 2019 -- with Hungary as the final stop after Serbia -- are among the most sympathetic to Moscow in Europe.

-In Belgrade, the Chinese leader will meet President Aleksandar Vucic for talks on Wednesday, before heading to Budapest.

 Serbian finance minister Sinisa Mali told state broadcaster RTS that discussions Wednesday would centre on "a great project".

-"We are aiming to attract a major investment from China in a very promising area," he said Tuesday, adding "I won't reveal our cards at this moment."
+"We are aiming to attract a major investment from China in a very promising area," he said, adding "I won't reveal our cards at this moment."

-Streets in the Serbian capital were decked out with Chinese flags for the visit, along with posters and billboards that proclaimed a "warm welcome" to "Chinese friends".
+Streets in the Serbian capital were decked out with Chinese flags, along with posters and billboards that proclaimed a "warm welcome" to "Chinese friends".

-Xi's visit to Belgrade will also coincide with the 25th anniversary of the 1999 US bombing of the Chinese embassy there, which killed three people.
+Xi's visit also coincided with the 25th anniversary of the 1999 US bombing of the Chinese embassy there, which killed three people.

+"Do not forget that our Chinese friends were with us 25 years ago when this country was being demolished and bombed," Vucic told the crowds.

+"They paid a high price, they lost people only a few hundred meters from here on this very day."

-The embassy was hit during a months-long, US-led NATO campaign targeting Serbian security forces who were waging a brutal war against ethnic-Albanian insurgents in Kosovo.
+The embassy was hit during a months-long, US-led NATO campaign targeting Serbian security forces who were at war with ethnic-Albanian insurgents in Kosovo.

-The US later apologised, saying that outdated maps had led the pilot to strike the wrong target.

 He also hailed the "ironclad friendship" between China and Serbia, which he said was "forged with the blood of our compatriots".

-Stefan Vladisavljev, programme director at the Foundation BFPE for a Responsible Society, said that the date of the visit meant it will have "significant symbolic importance".
+Stefan Vladisavljev, programme director at the Foundation BFPE for a Responsible Society, said that the date of the visit gave it "significant symbolic importance".

-"The focus is also expected to be on promoting existing cooperation between the two countries, and announcing projects that they can implement together in the future," he added.

 "I think it's an excellent thing, this visit from the president of one of the most powerful countries in the world," 67-year-old Stojan Vidovic, a retiree, told AFP.